-Standing [and walking] on one’s hands dramatically alters the normal kinetic chain required for standing [and walking] on one’s feet.
+Standing (and walking) on one’s hands dramatically alters the normal kinetic chain required when on one’s feet.
 When standing, the hip is the focus of control and leverage.
 When in the handstand, the focus shifts to the shoulder.
 This shift not only helps develop “shoulders strong as hips” but also presents a set of unique demands on the body’s core.
 Hand walking and pressing to the handstand are gateway movements to much of the corpus of gymnastics movements, and gymnastics training, even of rudimentary movements, has no peer for core or neurological training.

 To learn more about human movement and the CrossFit methodology, visit CrossFit Training.